kiyoopoon/sena.nvim/README.md

 ### Features of sena.nvim

+- First of all before everything we have a custom live share plugin not a full working plugin BUT it's still a custom script that has some pretty good live server stuffs ( basic things needed for live server ), you can now close and manage currently open live server ports using `telescope` window.

 - Installing plugins using `packer.nvim`.
 - LSP for `python`, `rust`, `html`, `css`, `javascript`, `typescript`, `lua` are setup by default and you can add more easily.
 - `linting`, `auto-formatting`, code `suggestions` setup.